shan18/Learning-ReactJS/README.md

-# Learning ReactJS
+# React with Redux

-This repository contains all the react apps that I had created while learing React JS.
+This repository contains all the react apps that I had created while learing React JS and Redux.

 ## List of Apps